NrgXnat/oasis-scripts/README.md

 # Creating a CSV file for use with these scripts

 When you run any of the scripts, you will need to download or create a CSV of OASIS experiment IDs or Freesurfer IDs to use as an input to the script.
-This can be created from a search result table on XNAT Central, described on the XNAT Wiki on the [OASIS on XNAT Central](https://wiki.xnat.org/central/oasis-on-xnat-central-60981641.html) page.
+This can be created from a NITRC-IR OASIS project page tab, or a NITRC-IR Advanced Search result table.
+More details on browsing XNAT data can be found on the XNAT wiki here: [Browsing data types on XNAT](https://wiki.xnat.org/documentation/browsing-data-types) and [Using the Advanced Search on XNAT](https://wiki.xnat.org/documentation/using-the-advanced-search).
+Use the "Spreadsheet" option under the "Options" menu to download a spreadsheet of your selected data once you have a data table with the information you need.

 - From an MR Session search, use **Options** then **Edit Columns** to include the "MR ID" column in your column view.
 If you are doing a PET Session search, include the "PET ID" column.
-If you are downloading Freesurfer files, use the Freesurfer tab from the OASIS project page, or do an Advanced Search for Freesurfers and specify the OASIS3 or OASIS4 project.
+If you are downloading Freesurfer files, use the Freesurfer tab from the OASIS project page, or do an Advanced Search for Freesurfers and specify the OASIS3, OASIS4, OASIS3_AV1451, or OASIS3_AV1451L project.
 Then include the "Freesurfer ID" column in your column view.
 - Download the resulting table by selecting **Options** then **Spreadsheet**.
 - Once you download a spreadsheet, remove all columns from it except for the "MR ID" column and save it as a .csv file.
 This can be done In Microsoft Excel by selecting Save As and choosing "CSV (Comma delimited) \*.csv" as the file type.
 - If you plan to run your data through a script, you may want to remove any entries for the "0AS_data_files" or "0AS4_data_files" subjects described earlier and download those separately into another folder.
 Those subject entries and session pages do not contain actual participant data but instead contain general .csv data files with details on the entire dataset.